itissid/Drop-PoT/README.md

 will scrape two pages(internally using BeautifulSoup and requests)

 # 2. Post Process command:
-Specific to hoboken girl only, it delimits each event using some heuristic pattern recognition i.e. it places the `$$$` delimiter between events to consume them one at a time for next step in the flow(see [this](https://github.com/itissid/poc_drop_content_search/blob/be022ad969598ec768a7d8836f9bc8131325d1aa/examples/postprocessed/hobokengirl_com_hoboken_jersey_city_events_june_23_2023_20230704_170142_postprocessed.txt) file)
+We feed the events from scraped text into GPT API one by one so we need to put a delimiter between events in the text.
+This is Specific to hoboken girl data where all events are in one file and I need to separate them.
+The step is simple it delimits each event  using some heuristic pattern recognition i.e. it places the `$$$` delimiter between events to consume them one at a time for next step in the flow(see [this](https://github.com/itissid/poc_drop_content_search/blob/be022ad969598ec768a7d8836f9bc8131325d1aa/examples/postprocessed/hobokengirl_com_hoboken_jersey_city_events_june_23_2023_20230704_170142_postprocessed.txt) file)
-Since its heuristic one need to double check if all events have been identified(~90% of the events from HG are processed fine)
+Since its heuristic one need to double check if all events have been delimited(~90% of the events from HG are processed fine).
+It makes athe manual correction that the pattern made much easier.

 ## Example command :
 ```
 >> python main/hoboken_girl_extraction.py post-process  ~/workspace/scraping/examples/test_ingestion/hobokengirl_com_hoboken_jersey_city_events_june_30_2023_20230704_170142.txt